bschreck/deep.sh/docs/platform-issues.rst

 Possible conflicts with Bash
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Depending on how your installation of Bash is configured, Xonsh may have trouble loading certain shell modules.
-If you see errors similar to this when launching Xonsh:
+Depending on how your installation of Bash is configured, Deepsh may have trouble loading certain shell modules.
+If you see errors similar to this when launching Deepsh:

 .. code-block:: console